AnshulVerma01/BEEE_CU19/Exp2_LED_Chaser/Exp2.4_LED_Chaser_Odd&Even/Lab_File.md

 ```

 ## Result:
-Chasing of LED in Odd/Even pattern was verified after uploading the program.
+Chasing of LED in Odd/Even pattern was verified after uploading the program to the Arduino.